 The game looks decent with the environments being absolutely beautiful, but the character models seemed off for some reason.
 It also runs very smooth which is great for the type of game and the cover system is well designed feeling very fluid.
 The AI are also incredible having a number of responses and actions to them whenever you interact or even just as they wander around.
 This helps to keep things fresh while moving around since the game is heavily placed on replayability.
 Even with that I still got bored of the level after a couple playthroughs and really desired more environments to move through.
 That aside the whole process of assassinating targets was well thought out with so many interactive parts of the level to play with or distractions to make.

 The Hitman: Intro Pack provides just a small taste of what could come together for a decent strategic assassination game with the style of the usual franchise.
 At this point it doesn't feel compelling with what's available and gives a tiny portion of a title instead of being a full experience.
 I'm not sure that the episodic style for Hitman is something I like as I'll probably forget about the game by the next release and just feel like I got a tease.
 Everything plays well and there's definitely replayability present if you want to take out contracts, but even that becomes stale fairly quickly.
 The worlds are absolutely stunning with detail and so many options of how to move through levels which was impressive.
 Still, I felt like what I played was a hollowed part of a game that didn't take me very long to complete a couple times over and there wasn't much of a story going on at all.
 Fans of the series will definitely enjoy playing what's available, but if you're unsure I'd suggest waiting until more of the package is out.

-Review Done on Hitman: Intro Pack for Xbox One
+Hitman: Intro Pack Review on Xbox One

 Review Code Provided by BH Impact